 New Jersey Employers: Your Student Loan Benefit Guide for 2026

 New Jersey is home to approximately 1.1 million student loan borrowers carrying over $46 billion in collective student debt.
-The state's workforce skews heavily toward pharma, healthcare, and NYC-commuter finance — all high-debt sectors.
-Section 127 SLRA remains a valuable benefit in New Jersey in 2026, but like Massachusetts, NJ requires a clearer employer/employee conversation because of state non-conformity.
+The state's workforce skews heavily toward pharma, healthcare, and NYC-commuter finance, all high-debt sectors.
+With New Jersey's College Affordability Act deduction in place, employer-paid Section 127 student loan repayment can be excluded from NJ Gross Income Tax for eligible employees, subject to the statutory income cap.

 Federal Section 127 Primer